weiganghuang/cl-devnet-1199/devnet-1199.md

      Sample file: [main.yml](https://github.com/weiganghuang/cl-devnet-1199/blob/master/ansibleproject/roles/nso/tasks/main.yml)

    * We have used a couple of variables and templates in the tasks of nso.
-Template files are defined under template directory of each role. device.j2 file for creating auth group, DNS master (M), and targets (T1, T2) to NSO's cdb.
+Template files are defined under template directory of each role. device.j2 file for creating the auth group for NSO sync up with DNS master (M), and device instances for DNS servers (M, T1 and T2).

-      device.j2, xml format device config file with two variables.
+      `device.j2`, the xml format device config file with two variables.
       Sample file: [device.j2](https://github.com/weiganghuang/cl-devnet-1199/blob/master/ansibleproject/roles/nso/templates/device.j2)

-      inventory.j2, an xml format inventory template file to create inventory model in NSO's cdb.
+      `inventory.j2`, the xml format inventory template file to create inventory model in NSO's cdb.
 There is no veriables in this template.
       Sample file: [inventory.j2](https://github.com/weiganghuang/cl-devnet-1199/blob/master/ansibleproject/roles/nso/templates/inventory.j2)

 5. Create tasks for role "device".
 As mentioned in requirements, dns master M is managed by NSO.
 To meet the security compliance, the communication between NSO host N and the device M is limited to non-login, non-interactive, key based ssh.
 The tasks for role "device" is to add rsa public key of N to M, for NSO's southbound user, and limit sudoers to perform the allowed operations.